hlefebvr/idol/docs/installation/options.rst

 .. role:: bash(code)
    :language: bash

-List of CMake options
+List of CMake Options
 =====================

-Linking with external solvers
+Linking with External Solvers
 -----------------------------

-For Gurobi (commercial solver)
+For Gurobi (Commercial Solver)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To link with Gurobi, you will need to pass the :bash:`USE_GUROBI` CMake option with value :bash:`YES`.